efrecon/concocter/README.md

 The sub-directory `test` contains a number of files that can be used to exercise and understand the inner workings of `concocter` without any external dependencies.
-From the main directory, start the test using the following
+The test uses many of the sugaring facilities that are offered by `concoter` to exhibit their usefullness and provide a hands-on example.
+From the main directory, start the test using the following command:
-command:

 ```
 ./concocter.tcl -vars @%progdir%/test/vars.cfg -outputs @%progdir%/test/dst.cfg -update 10 -verbose "templater 3 utils 2 * 6" -- ./test/slowprinter.tcl ./test/concocter.tcl
 ```

+The test arranges to declare a variable that points at the content of the `concocter` main script and places a copy of the main script under the same name, but in the `test` sub-directory. `slowprinter.tcl` slowly prints out the content of the template-generated copy of the main script on the standard output.
+As the command increases logging, you should be able to witness whenever `concocter` tries to update the content of its variables at a regular pace.